Contents: Valve relay ↧ Wheel speed sensors ↧ ABS warning light (yellow) ↧ Brake warning light (red) ↧ Diagnostics ↧ The diagnostic process ↧

 10. Check wheel speed sensors/wiring.

-11. Check exciter rings for damage.
+11. Check the exciter rings for damage.

 12. Check tire tread depth/wear.